rbouckaert/MEP-tutorial/README.md

 <br>

-Select the option to `use everything`, choose `after last` from from drop-down box and type‘s’ into the corresponding text box.
-This will extract the trailing numbers from the taxon names after the last little ’s’, which are interpreted as the year (in this case since 1900) that the sample was isolated.
+Select the option to `use everything`, choose `after last` from from drop-down box and type `s` into the corresponding text box.
+This will extract the trailing numbers from the taxon names after the last little `s`, which are interpreted as the year (in this case since 1900) that the sample was isolated.

 The dates panel should now look something like this: